zhuolin-tech/Post_Quantum_TLS_Benchmarks/README.md

-Below is an extremely detailed example of a README.md file that explains how to install the necessary environment, how to install the oqs library (and its dependencies), how to run the benchmark script, and what the expected results are.
-Make sure to follow the instructions exactly and note that **you must not use Google Colab** as a development or testing environment.

----

 # Post-Quantum TLS Benchmark

 This repository contains a Python script that benchmarks cryptographic operations for both traditional TLS and hybrid (post-quantum) TLS schemes.
 The script performs several tests—such as ECDHE key generation, RSA encryption/decryption, Kyber encapsulation/decapsulation, as well as ECDSA signing and verification—and visualizes the results using bar charts.